 There is a strong vocational focus to the course, and it draws on expanding links to a network of related employers in the UK and overseas.
 These include Oxfam, African Initiatives, Our Future Planet, Soil Association, Wherever the Need, Send a Cow, and Concern Universal.
 Throughout the three year course, you will gain a range of skills, a wealth of knowledge, and experience of range of opportunities to put your skills and knowledge into practice in the field and in the workplace.

 There are various career opportunities available to BSc GDS graduates from careers in the development charity sector, humanitarian relief, natural resource management, disaster management, development planning and public service provision, to careers in business, education, tourism, marketing, retail and further study.
 This course aims to give you the theoretical knowledge, practical training, and vocational and problem-based learning to give you the best chance of securing a good career.

 What students say...

-This course is new for 2012-13, therefore we do not yet have information on student experience and achievement on completion.
-However, we take the views of our students very seriously, and evaluations of each module are undertaken each year, incorporating feedback from all students.
+We take the views of our students very seriously, and evaluations of each module are undertaken each year, incorporating feedback from all students.
 You will also have the opportunity to represent your peers at committee and board meetings that meet regularly to discuss the shape and evolution of your course.